alexanderandrae/epl-shot-quality-analysis/README.md

 ## Project Status

-Football-Data match data has been imported, cleaned, reshaped, and aggregated into a season-level team summary table.
+Football-Data match data has been imported, cleaned, reshaped, aggregated, and used for first team-level analysis queries.

 Current stage:
 - raw match data uploaded